smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 The following examples illustrate the use of collections.
 The first example uses the built-in `subcomponents` function to get a collection of subcomponents.
-The `forall` then iterates over the collection and executes the built-in `has_property` constraint function on each element.
+The `forall` then iterates over the (set) collection and executes the built-in `has_property` constraint function on each element.